Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Another usual issue, which will probably show up in your first fully coupled model simulations due to small mistakes in Slarti.

-An isolated ocean point in the land-sea mask, or a deep ocean point surrounded by shallower grid points, or a very flat bathymetry at the tropics (with negative P-E balance) or at the high latitudes (with sea-ice formation and associated salt fluxes), will lead to the excessive accumulation of salt and make the model crash.
+An isolated ocean point in the land-sea mask, or a deep ocean point surrounded by shallower ocean grid points, or a very flat bathymetry at the tropics (with negative P-E balance) or at the high latitudes (with sea-ice formation and associated salt fluxes), will lead to the excessive accumulation of salt and make the model crash.

-This issue can generally be spotted by plotting the maximum salinity over the whole water column, and corrected by going back to Slarti, correcting the boundary conditions, and running a new simulations using these corrected boundary conditions.
+This issue can generally be spotted by plotting the maximum salinity over the whole water column, and corrected by going back to Slarti, correcting the boundary conditions locally, and running a new simulations using these corrected boundary conditions.

 # Known issues